Code-Institute-Submissions/happybean/README.md

 - There is a section with links to other pages related to Connect & Learn including FAQ, Contract Us and Coffee Corner.
 If the Coffee corner link is clicked and the user is not logged in, they will be redirected to the Login page and be notified that they need to be logged in.
 If the user is logged in, they will be redirected to the Coffee Corner page.

 ### FAQ (faq.html)
-- The user will be able to see frequently asked questions about products, ordering etc
+- The user will be able to see frequently asked questions about products, orders etc
 - There is a section with links to other pages related to Connect & Learn including Our Story, Contract Us and Coffee Corner.
 If the Coffee corner link is clicked and the user is not logged in, they will be redirected to the Login page and be notified that they need to be logged in.
 If the user is logged in, they will be redirected to the Coffee Corner page.

 ### Coffee Corner (coffee_corner.html) - registered users